rsa17826/vex-plus-plus/readme.md

 ### custom editor bar block placements

-to reorder the blocks in the editor bar, create a file called `editorBar.sds` and if using the launcher,place it in the `game data` folder otherwise just place it in the game's directory.
+to reorder the blocks in the editor bar, create a file called `editorBar.sds` and if using the launcher, place it in the `game data` folder otherwise just place it in the game's directory.
 [example file](./editorBar.sds)